SSG Jose “Freddy” Ruiz

 The TBI was the most severe of SSG Ruiz’s injuries.
 He describes his recovery experience as being “reborn.”
 SSG Ruiz had to relearn all basic functions including walking, eating, and talking, while coping with the emotional, behavioral and social challenges caused by his injuries.
 While he has made significant progress in his recovery, he still loses his balance and has difficulty with cognitive functions.
 “Every day is a struggle, but I won’t give up,” he says.

-A new, specially adapted home from Homes For Our Troops will mitigate some of those everyday struggles for Freddy.
-Since his balance is unstable, an accessible shower with bars and rails will ensure a safe bathing routine.
+Freddy’s specially adapted custom home from Homes For Our Troops mitigates some of those everyday struggles for Freddy.
+Since his balance is unstable, the accessible shower with bars and rails ensures a safe bathing routine.
 Freddy says it took him some time to become motivated to be active after his injury, which is why having a larger living space is important to him.
-Navigating small areas is also troublesome for Freddy, so the new home’s open floor plan and spacious rooms will make it easier for him to live comfortably and instill more confidence to be mobile.
+Navigating small areas was troublesome for Freddy in his previous home, so the new home’s open floor plan and spacious rooms make it easier for him to live comfortably and instill more confidence to be mobile.

-Having more space at home – as well as a garage – will also allow Freddy to pursue his hobbies.
-He and his father enjoy carpentry and painting together, but the two find it difficult given the current limited workspace for tools.
+Having more space at home – as well as a garage – allows Freddy to pursue his hobbies.
+He and his father enjoy carpentry and painting together, but the two found it difficult in his previous home given the limited workspace for tools.
 Freddy would also love to have a yard to raise chickens and goats one day.
-The new space and the financial freedom that he will enjoy in his new home will afford him the opportunity to pursue this dream.
+The new space and the financial freedom that he enjoys in his new home affords him the opportunity to pursue this dream.
 Freddy’s other interests include fishing, sled hockey, wheelchair soccer, and playing drums.

 Originally from Dallas, Texas, Freddy is choosing to remain in the state and build his home there to be close to his family.